Cheweys/race-scheduler/README.md

 # race-scheduler

-<mark>REMEMBER to set the environment variables in a `.env` file to execute locally.</mark> When deploying to Azure be sure to define the same variables as Application Settings.
+<mark>REMEMBER to set the environment variables in a `.env` file located in the project directory (`./rsproject/`)to execute locally.</mark> When deploying to Azure be sure to define the same variables as Application Settings.
 Locally, it should look something like the following.
 ```
+% cd rsproject
 % cat .env
 AZUREPOSTGRESNAME='postgres'
 AZUREPOSTGRESHOST='pats-postgresql.postgres.database.azure.com'